 - "Advocacy for Policy Change" (LGLS 161b) students work with Massachusetts legislators and advocacy groups to reform and propose laws.
 Read more.

-- 'DEIS Impact: Looking back at the fourth annual Brandeis "festival of social justice" (Jan.
+- 'DEIS Impact: Looking back at the fifth annual Brandeis "festival of social justice" (Jan.
 26 - Feb.
 5, 2017) look back at the 2016 festival – with photos, videos, summaries of events, and more...